Amleth's Tale - Audio Book

 This audio-book is a recording of Elton's translation of the latter half of Saxo's Book Three, which runs parallel to Shakespeare's Hamlet.
 The running time is just shy of 30 minutes, with an accompanying transcript as a PDF file.

 To purchase, please click "Buy" at the bottom of this page.

 If you'd prefer to hear a free sample first, complete the form below:

 This is a 100% digital download product - there is no physical product, and no wait.
 The main part is a set of MP3 files, plus a PDF transcript.
 To read the PDF file, you can get a free PDF reader from Adobe.com, though alternative readers, like Sumatra PDF Reader, are also available.

 If what you have read speaks to you, I don't want you to have any reason to hesitate in making a purchase, so I take all of the risk.
 In the unlikely event that you're less than delighted with these recordings, raise a support ticket within 60 days of purchase, and I will issue a full refund (see terms and conditions).

-The price is £3 GBP / $4 USD.
+The price is £6.00.
 (Taxes may have to be added depending on circumstances.)
-This is practically a gift.